usbong/KMS/Notes/notesFileSharingLUBUNTU.md

 # NOTES: File Sharing (LUBUNTU)
-## Output: file accessibly using Windows, Linux, Unix-like Machines
+## Output: file accessibly using Windows, Linux, and Unix-like Machines
 Verified: with Windows 7 Ultimate and LUBUNTU 20.04 LTS

 # 1) Computer Server (with the shared folder)